 No armament fitouts for the CH-53K have been disclosed, but like the Super Stallion the aircraft is capable of mounting machine guns at hatches each side behind the cockpit, with an additional weapon able to be employed from the rear load ramp (when opened).
 A specialised variant based on the Pave Low would mount far heavier weaponry, as well as protective armour and sophisticated avionics for all-weather operations.

 Further orders from a number of nations may eventuate into the future, as the current international climate is bleak, with geo-political tensions worsening around the globe.
 In both wars and natural disasters rotary-wing aircraft are worth their weight in gold, and the CH-53K may be in an advantageous position for future orders around the world.

 The United States has several modern aircraft that are excellent in both design and reputation, and the eventual replacement for these platforms is quite often an upgraded or re-designed version of the current variant in service.
 Examples of this are the CH-47 Chinook or the C-130 Hercules, both of which have long service records – and new models appearing regularly even better than those currently in the national inventory.

 The CH-53K is the newest chapter in this story, with the King Stallion a direct descendant of the CH-53A Sea Stallion which was adopted for service in the 1960s.

 The King Stallion is one of the finest and most capable heavy-lift helicopters in military service today, and the type is expected to serve for many decades.
 Fast, powerful and very capable, the CH-53K will be the backbone of USMC vertical lift capability into the future, and may be procured by other national services as well.

-It stands as a prime example of replacing an excellent platform with an even more capable version, and a weapons program that produced a remarkably smooth procurement process for the platform, and that is a rarity in itself.
+It stands as a prime example of replacing an excellent platform with an even more capable version, and of a weapons program that produced a remarkably smooth procurement process for the platform- – this is a rarity in itself.